JamesLydon/SEATEmailProtocol/README.md

 https://www.python.org/downloads/release/python-340/

-This implementation can be run within any interface that can read Python files.
-For example, any IDE that supports Python such as PyCharm would work.
+This implementation can be run within any IDE that can read Python files.

 This implementation can also be run at the command line.
 One needs only to preface the main.py file with the Python 3.4 python.exe, either by referencing the fully qualified path to your Python 3.4 installation directory, or by adding the Python 3.4 python.exe to your Windows PATH.
 If using Linux, there are multiple ways you could reference it too, such as creating an alias to the python.exe like 'alias python="path/to/python.exe"

 Note: This implementation has not been tested on a Linux machine, although there are no Windows dependencies that I am aware of.